Task Management for ADHD: Systems Built for How Your Brain Works

 GTD (Getting Things Done) for ADHD

-The Getting Things Done method was built for high-functioning executives who can maintain a complex reference system.
+The Getting Things Done method, created by David Allen, was built for high-functioning executives who can maintain a complex reference system.
 For ADHD, the full system has too many lists and too many review steps.
 ADHD time management breaks down at the estimation step: GTD requires you to assess how long each task takes before deciding when to do it, and time blindness makes that step unreliable.
-But GTD’s core insight – getting everything out of your head and into a trusted system – is exactly what ADHD brains need.
+But GTD’s core insight, getting everything out of your head and into a trusted system, is exactly what ADHD brains need.

 GTD works for ADHD when capture is instant, processing is time-capped to five minutes, and context lists are limited to three categories.
 The failure point is the weekly review, which requires 60-90 minutes of sustained attention that ADHD executive function rarely provides without medication or environmental support.
-If medication is part of your treatment, the weekly review is realistic during your medication window — schedule it for peak medication hours.
-Without medication, replace the weekly review entirely with a 5-minute daily micro-review to achieve the same outcome across five sessions instead of one.
+If medication is part of your treatment, the weekly review is realistic during your medication window, so schedule it for peak medication hours.
+Without medication, lean primarily on a 5-minute daily micro-review, which achieves much of the same outcome across five sessions instead of one and keeps the weekly review short.

 Standard GTD ADHD-adapted GTD